-A series of experiments were conducted with CLDN18.2-expressing cell lines derived from NUGC-4 and KATO-III to investigate the effects of combining these chemotherapy agents with zolbetuximab.
+A series of in vitro experiments were conducted with CLDN18.2-expressing cell lines derived from NUGC-4 and KATO-III to investigate the effects of combining these chemotherapy agents with zolbetuximab.
 Combinations of chemotherapy agents used in the treatment of gastric and esophageal cancers, including 5-FU, oxaliplatin and epirubicin (e.g., 5-FU/oxaliplatin, 5-FU/oxaliplatin/epirubicin) augmented zolbetuximab activity.
-In vitro pre-sensitization of human gastric cancer cells with chemotherapy resulted in an increase in the amount of cell surface CLDN18.2 and thus improved zolbetuximab-mediated ADCC and CDC.
+In vitro presensitization of human gastric cancer cells with chemotherapy resulted in an increase in the amount of cell surface CLDN18.2 and thus improved zolbetuximab-mediated ADCC and CDC.

 In immunocompetent mice, zolbetuximab in combination with chemotherapy resulted in a pronounced T cell infiltration into the tumors and significant long-term survival benefit over zolbetuximab alone.
-Most likely this effect was mediated by induction of adaptive T cell immunity, which may have led to a prolonged antitumor effect and immune surveillance.
+In the same animal model, the combination treatment of zolbetuximab with oxaliplatin and 5-FU significantly inhibited tumor growth compared with each monotherapy of zolbetuximab or the chemotherapeutic agents, along with an increase in tumor-infiltrating CD8+ T cells.
+These effects might be mediated by induction of adaptive T cell immunity, which may have led to the antitumor effect and immune surveillance.